Sunday, June 24, 2018

 Fleetwood Mac is 42 minutes and 12 seconds long, and I wanted to make this album as close as possible.
 Including everything it clocks in at a little under 44 minutes.
 If you wanted to cut something, I'd choose "Goldfish and the Ladybug."
 If Nicks hasn't put this song on an album in all these years, then it's probably the least essential.

-I used lyrics from "Rhiannon" for the album title.
-For a cover I used a die cut design I found online as well as an old date-appropriate photo.
+For the album title, I used lyrics from "Rhiannon."
+For the cover, I used a die-cut design I found online and an old date-appropriate photo.

 Sunday, June 3, 2018